 You could stop here and start posting content on your new Page, but for the best results, take the time to do the following:

 Before you start promoting your Business Page, it’s better to add some useful content for new viewers to check out.
 Here are some of the ideas you may want to post on your page:

 Now that you have a Facebook page, you can create a group to get more personal with customers.
-The interesting thing is that like Facebook pages, they’re free with potential for higher levels of engagement.
+The interesting thing is that like Facebook pages, they’re free with the potential for higher levels of engagement.

-The first thing you need to fix is who is your Facebook group for.
+The first thing you need to fix is who your Facebook group is for.

 For example, our own company, Mr Digital has a Facebook group called ‘Certified Digital Marketing Specialists’ which is dedicated to sharing tips, tools and news updates from the world of digital marketing.

 You have got a group and target audience!

 What’s next?
 Write something!

 To post to Facebook groups: